GuruCharan-M-2005/Child_Safety_Object_Detection/readme.md

 ## Overview

-This project uses **Flask**, **TensorFlow** to implement a real-time object detection system for child safety.
+This project uses **Flask** to implement a real-time object detection system for child safety.
 It captures video from the client's camera, processes the frames using a trained machine learning model, and then detects objects in the video stream (such as people, toys, or other potential safety risks).
 The processed video is streamed back to the client with the detected objects highlighted.

 ## Technologies Used

 - **Flask**: Web framework to serve the application.
-- **TensorFlow**: Object detection model.
+- **HTML-CSS-JS**: Serves UI and Frontend

-### Step 1: Set Up the Server
+### Set Up the Server

 1. **Clone the repository** to your local machine or directly on the server:
     ```bash